thejoshwolfe/poaf/README.md

 The `jump_location` field can sometimes enable a reader to jump into the middle of the archive and read the item's contents without needing to read the entire Data Region up to that point.
 However, sometimes jumping to a specific item's contents is not possible, in which case the `jump_location` will be 0.

-If an item's `file_size` is `0`, then `jump_location` must be `0` regardless of other conditions discussed below.
-This is to avoid ambiguity, and also it would never be useful to jump to a 0-length contents anyway.

-If Compression is not enabled, then every item's `jump_location` must be the offset from the start of the archive of one of the following: if Streaming is enabled, the corresponding `StreamingItem`'s first `chunk_size`;
+If Compression is not enabled, then every item's `jump_location` must be the offset from the start of the archive to one of the following: if Streaming is enabled, the corresponding `StreamingItem`'s first `chunk_size`;
 if Streaming is not enabled, the corresponding `NonStreamingDataRegionItem`'s `contents`.
+If Compression is not enabled, a reader must verify that every `jump_location` is non-zero.
+(As a reminder, a reader is only strictly required to verify structures that it actually encounters in the archive.)

 If Compression is enabled, then every non-zero `jump_location` specifies the offset from the start of the archive to a split in the Data Region compression stream contained within the corresponding `StreamingItem` or `NonStreamingDataRegionItem`, and every split in the Data Region compression stream must be specified by exactly one `jump_location`.

+A reader must verify that every non-zero `jump_location` is less than the start of the Index Region.
+A reader must also verify that each non-zero `jump_location` in the Index Region is monotonically increasing, meaning each after the first is greater than or equal to the previous.
+These checks guard against overlapping or out-of-order structures, which mitigates zip-bomb-like denial of service attacks.

+Note that when an item's `file_size` is `0` and Streaming is not enabled, then some odd but still sound situations appear with the `jump_location` fields.
+In this situation, when Compression is not enabled, multiple consecutive items will have the same `jump_location`;
+and when Compression is enabled, a stream split could arguably be considered to be in multiple `NonStreamingDataRegionItem` structs, however only the first of such item's `jump_location` must specifying the stream split.

 In order for a random-access reader to location the contents of an arbitrary item, the following pseudocode can effectively be used to compute `stream_start_offset` and `skip_bytes` for each item: